How to Tell What Shell Your Mac is Using

 Matt Cone January 15, 2021

 Every new Mac uses the Z shell (Zsh) by default, but you can quickly and easily switch the default shell back to Bash.
 There are several reasons you might want to do this.
 For example, you may need to be using the bash shell to execute bash scripts on a Mac.
-Here’s how to set Bash as the default shell on your Mac: Open your Terminal application.
-Type the following command and press Return:
+Tip: Not sure what shell your Mac is using?
+You can check using the instructions in How to Tell What Shell Your Mac is Using.

 How to Make a Bash Script Executable on a Mac